 Tips For Hiring the Best Management Staff

-Perhaps only second to the executive chef, the general manager, or kitchen manager, of your restaurant will be the most important employee that you hire.
+Perhaps only second to the executive chef, the general manager, or the kitchen manager, will be the most important employee that you hire for your restaurant.
 The kitchen manager will oversee much of the operations of your establishment in regards to everything other than actually making the food, therefore this position - which is crucial to your success - needs further elaboration.
-Understanding the specific responsibilities of a general manager will help you find the right candidate.
+Understanding the specific responsibilities of a general manager / ktichen manage will help you find the right candidate.

 Here are some tips to help you find the right restaurant general manager.

 Tip # 1

 Understand the general manager position.
 This vital player in your restaurant often holds the keys to your businesses success.
 They must come bundled with so many diverse skills and abilities, that you may begin to wonder - does such a person exist.

 So, what is a general manager supposed to do?
 In short, their role is to manage the kitchen staff, hire and fire employees, manage the back of the house, handle customer service, take charge of regulatory inspections, and oversee administrative operations.
 To do so, they need to have administrative skills, a hard work ethic, creativity, and adaptability.
 They need to be able to get along with others and have leadership skills.
 Depending on the size of your operation, you may also need several assistant managers to assist the general manager with executing their tasks and overseeing operations when the general manager is not there.

 Once you know what you are looking for, it is a good idea to involve your executive chef in the hiring process.
 These two will work closely together to ensure that your establishment runs smoothly and that your customers are happy.
 They must be able to forge a good working relationship and get along.
 Sometimes they will compliment one another, where ones weakness are the others strengths, and this complimentary relationship will help your kitchen run smoothly.

 Tip # 3